Memory-Game-Project/Memory-Game/README.md

 - If you run out of time, the quiz ends.
 - At the end of the quiz users are praised with falling confetti and have the choice to submit their high score to save in localStorage and then play again.
 - Scores are saved and can be viewed at anypoint by clicking “View High Scores”.
-- On the High Score screen they can view random Fox Facts.
+- On the High Score screen users can view random Fox Facts.

 ---